I read everywhere that in lean we should focus on process over results – does that mean we ignore budgets?

-- The distance to one-piece-flow: kanbans will bundle up where you batch, as well as correspond to a certain size of container, so counting the kanban cards in the loop will tell you how far you are from true “sell one, make one.”
+- The distance to one-piece-flow: Kanbans will bundle up where you batch, as well as correspond to a certain size container, so counting the kanban cards in the loop will tell you how far you are from true “sell one, make one.”

 Each of these distances have costs, as the work, visualized through kanban, that is held either in inventory or in backlog should pay rent for all the fixed costs of the business.
 Lead-time is a true reflection of how well you use your capital to deliver what customers want.

-Tracking the kanban cards allows you better understand your capital costs in three main ways:
+Tracking the kanban cards allows you to better understand your capital costs in three main ways:

 There is nothing magical about this, and indeed, nothing easy.
 Most of Ohno’s first book, Workplace Management, is about his frustration in teaching the bean counters what real costs are, as opposed to accounting shenanigans.